-Before one embarks on any major change or transition in life, it’s important to make space for the possibility by clearing the clutter.
+Before one embarks on any major change or transition in life, it’s important to make space for the possibility by clearing the clutter to declutter your life.
 “Stuff” has the capacity to keep us stuck where we are, regardless of whether or not we’re happy with it.
 And I’m not just talking about physical stuff, but mental and emotional stuff.

 The first step in moving forward in any direction is to cleanse your life of the stuff that no longer serves you.
 Accept that letting go is an integral part of the process, so you can move forward in a more fulfilling direction with greater ease.